 Program staff would maintain a database of the research findings so that program participants could see how their results compared to other groups’ findings.
 Classes would also be able to use this data in in-class discussions and activities.

 Interested graduate and undergraduate classes, focused on, but not limited to the marine environment.
-University Advancement and Admissions Offices could use this fund for alumni development and enrollment services; Graduate College of Education for teacher/faculty training and Professional Development credits.
+University Advancement and Admissions Offices could use this fund for alumni development and enrollment services; College of Education and Human Development for teacher/faculty training and Professional Development credits.
 During the summer months, U-Sea would primarily service summer classes though Continuing Education and possibly teacher training or Professional Development.
 These trips could be half-day (approximately 2 hours) or full day (approximately 5 hours) excursions.
 Participants would have the opportunity to conduct a variety of research activities while on the water.
 Those activities could include, but not limited to: